PROJECT: Supporting civil society to strengthen national climate change agendas in Latin America

 - “In political terms, the issues of climate change still occupy a marginal position on the domestic policy agenda in countries of the region”.

-In this context, the project proposes to encourage participatory processes in five countries in which civil society and decision-makers (including national delegations on climate change) work together to define priorities, needs and actions that can strengthen their national climate agendas.
-These agendas will – in turn – allow the national governments to have stronger domestic policies and consequently stronger positions to influence in international negotiations, importantly at the UNFCCC COP21 in Paris this year.
+In this context, the project proposed to encourage participatory processes in five countries in which civil society and decision-makers (including national delegations on climate change) work together to define priorities, needs and actions that can strengthen their national climate agendas.
+These agendas – in turn – have allowed the national governments to have stronger domestic policies and consequently stronger positions to influence in international negotiations, importantly at the UNFCCC COP21 in Paris in late 2015.

 In preparation for setting new strategies, the LAPC project team held a regional Action Lab bringing together actors from civil society and government from 9 countries in Latin America.
 The Action Lab comprised a 3-day participatory workshop, where outputs informed the design of the national processes.
-Following the Action Lab, proposals were submitted by the country delegations and five of them were selected and are currently in their implementation phase: Brazil, Uruguay, Bolivia, Costa Rica, and Paraguay.
+Following the Action Lab, proposals were submitted by the country delegations and five of them were selected and implemented: Brazil, Uruguay, Bolivia, Costa Rica, and Paraguay.

 Read the LAPC’s Blog for more information.